 The false idea that because God created the world we cannot harm the environment is unfortunately actually espoused by some people.
 Can man do no sin?
 Because God created man can man not break any of the 10 Commandments?
 Can we not harm ourselves with drug use and poor habits?
 Can we not even reject God and his glorious teachings?
 Any idea we cannot harm the environment just because God created it is false.
 God wants us to care for one another and the care for the earth and all its beauty.
 But all creation has a nature and reality to it and harm or no harm, good or bad, safety or danger are always things we have to deal with.
 The environment is not just automatically going to be okay, pollution and its health and economic consequences are very real and our responsibly to deal with.

 Here are a few Bible verses to I feel apply to the environment.
-See appendix at the end of this section for full verse.
+See appendix at the end of this section for some full verse.
 Genesis 2:15 & 9:13-16.
-Isaiah 27:10-11, & 29:17.
+Isaiah 27:10-11, & 29:17., also chapter 32.
 Revelation chapters 8, 9, 15, & 16.
 Please see the prophecy section for further explanation of these chapters in Revelation and chapter 32 in Isaiah.

 The ability to govern